 Phil Hart Dinner Info

-Please check back for more info including your 2018 nominations for: Young Democrat, Precinct Delegate of the Year, Wings of Justice Award and Elected Official of the Year Awards.
+Please click here to submit your 2018 nominations for: Young Democrat, Precinct Delegate of the Year, Wings of Justice Award and Elected Official of the Year Awards.

 Phil Hart - A Man for Our Age

 By Michael Hohauser

 Philip Hart passed away December 28, 1976.
 Almost 40 years later we continue to honor him.
 In late September 1976, Senator Hart spoke his last public words before the Michigan delegation to Congress: "I close as I began, by thanking all of you for trusting me."
 Senator Hart was known for his intelligence and analytical mind.
 But is was the moral substance of his positions and the depth of his character that made him the most trusted man in American politics of his day.
 As Coleman McCarthy wrote for the Washing Post, December 29, 1976: "He fronted for no one.
 His alliance were timeless ideals, no upstart lobbies...
 He bet, that the common vanities of hack politics -- image, smiles, calls for brighter days -- counted for little.
 Instead, he wagered that conscience and persistence could matter."

 Philip Hart served the United States Senate for 18 years.
 He sought to increase the accountability of corporations long before it became fashionable.
 He spoke for inner city children damaged by lead fumes and farmers poisoned by pesticides.
 His politics was to elevate policy, not the arrogance of public spectacle.
 Although he recognized that "no one gets into elective politics who doesn't have some ego to be fed, and that includes me" (referring to himself), he worked consistently and tirelessly on behalf of politics as "a high vocation."